FREE DELIVERY FOR ALL ORDERS OVER £50

-Cryptolaemus montrouzieri larvae are natural predators of mealybug.
-They consume large numbers of mealybugs in greenhouses, conservatories or heated areas providing natural control on cactus, succulents and many other greenhouse plants.
-The larvae will ferociously feed on mealybugs until they pupate into the adult Cryptolaemus around 21 days after application.
-These adults then also continue to feed on any mealybugs left.
+The Cryptolaemus montrouzieri Ladybird larvae are prolific killers of Mealybugs.
+Native to Australia, these little predators are highly regarded throughout the world for their effective natural control of Mealybugs on cacti, succulents and many other greenhouse plants.
+The larvae will feed excessively on Mealybugs until they pupate into the adult Cryptolaemus around 21 days after application.

-Mealybug predator larvae will feed on all stages of the mealybug life cycle including eggs, larvae and adults.
-If mealybug is not available to prey on Cryptolaemus will also feed on aphids and scale insects at a lower rate.
+Both Cryptolaemus montrouzieri larvae, and Cryptolaemus montrouzieri adults will feed on Mealybugs, which ensures you will benefit from having the Ladybirds on your plants for multiple stages of their life cycle.
+The Mealybug predator larvae will seek out prey in greenhouses and conservatories and feed on all stages of the Mealybug life cycle; including the eggs, larvae and adults.
+If Mealybugs are not available to prey on, the Cryptolaemus will also feed on Scale Insects at a lower consumption rate.

-Cryptolaemus larvae are generally only used in heated environments in the UK.
-They require a temperature of at least 16 degrees to begin feeding on mealybug.
-Optimum control is found between 20-25 degrees with high levels of light.
+Cryptolaemus are generally only used in heated environments in the UK.
+They require a temperature of at least 16℃ to begin feeding on Mealybug.
+Optimum control is found between 20-25℃, with high levels of light.

-Repeat applications may be required on heavy infestations, add more adults every 2 weeks until populations of Cryptolaemus can be observed on the plant and control is achieved.
+Repeat applications may be required for the heavy infestations.
+Add more larvae every 2 weeks until clear populations of Cryptolaemus can be observed, and have established on the plant.